 Ronya Othmann Tue, 20th April 2021, 8:00 pm The summer Literature Leyla spends every summer in a village in northern Syria – for most of the year, she, the daughter of a German from the Black Forest and a Yazidi Kurd, lives in Munich, where she attends high school.
 Those around her find it difficult to classify Leyla – she is a Yazidi, not a Muslim.
 She is Kurdish, not Syrian.
 Everything about her is irritating.
-Leyla’s own memories of childhood holidays and village school without desks and chairs are mixed with her father’s memories of mines and police violence.
-On the internet she sees the destroyed Aleppo, the murder of the Yazidis by the IS and right next to it the carefree photos of her German friends, who also do not ask a single question about the war or their relatives.
+Leyla’s own memories of childhood vacations and a village school without desks and chairs are mixed with her father’s memories of mines and police violence.
+On the Internet, she sees the destroyed Aleppo, the murder of the Yazidis by the IS, and right next to them the carefree photos of her German friends, who also do not ask a single question about the war or their relatives.
 Thus an alienation happens in Leyla, while at the same time she gets closer to her family and those who are at war – and the reader with her.
 Ronya Othmann was born in Munich in 1993, she studied at the Literature Institute in Leipzig.
-Among many recognized prizes, she received the Audience Award of the Ingeborg Bachmann Competition in 2019.
-She writes poetry, prose, essays and journalism; together with Cemile Sahin, she publishes the column “OrientExpress” on Middle East politics in the taz.
+Among many recognized awards, she received the Audience Award of the Ingeborg Bachmann Competition in 2019.
+She writes poetry, prose, essays, and journalism; together with Cemile Sahin, she publishes the column “OrientExpress” on Middle East politics in the taz.
 She criticizes romanticizing notions of Kurdistan and demanded in the taz: “We have to talk about political Islam.”
 Summer is Ronya Othmann’s first novel.
-In the series Young Voices at the LiZ Supported by the City of Heidelberg, Office for Equal Opportunities and Mosaik Deutschland e.V. as part of the federal program “Demokratie leben! of the Federal Ministry for Families, Senior Citizens, Women and Youth.
+In the Young Voicesseries at LiZ Supported by the City of Heidelberg, Office for Equal Opportunities and Mosaik Deutschland e.V. as part of the federal program “Demokratie leben! of the Federal Ministry for Families, Senior Citizens, Women and Youth.
 Hint Will be postponed.
-We will endeavour to find an alternative date, which we will announce in good time.
+We will endeavor to find an alternative date, which we will announce in good time.